Identify Any PBN | Definitive Guide with an Easy Checklist

 —–End of Analysis for how to identify PBN sites—-

-Bonus Content: If you have a list of domains, or a list sent to you in your email/LinkedIn inbox…
+Bonus Tip: If you have a list of domains or a list sent to you in your email/LinkedIn inbox…

 Then here is how you can quickly pick the domains for analysis:

-- Do a batch analysis (at domain level not page or path level) in Ahrefs/Semrush/SpyFu or any other tool.
+1. Do a batch analysis (at the domain level, not page or path level) in Ahrefs/Semrush/SpyFu or any other tool.

-- You should be able to get a number of total backlinks and referring domains.
+2. You should be able to get several total backlinks and referring domains.

-- Pick the domains that have unusually high number of backlinks as compared to referring domains.
+3. Pick the domains with unusually high backlinks compared to referring domains.

-- You can now analyze each of this domain against the checklist shared in this post or run a thorough analysis by looking at the backlinks, content quality and SEO metrics of these domains.
+4. You can now analyze each domain against the checklist shared in this post or run a thorough analysis by looking at the backlinks, content quality, and SEO metrics.

-- This trick works most of the time since PBN domains have high number of total backlinks and a low number of referring domains than usual.
+5. This trick works most of the time since PBN domains have a higher number of total backlinks and a lower number of referring domains than usual.

-Here you see the second domain has unusually high number of backlinks vs the referring domains.
-Even though all of these domains are a part of PBN (detailed analysis above), it becomes easy for you to pick these with a single click.
+Here, you see that the second domain has an unusually high number of backlinks compared to the referring domains.
+Even though all of these domains are part of PBN (detailed analysis above), it becomes easy to pick these with a single click.

-Please note: Having high number of backlinks from a single domain does not always mean that a particular domain is a part of a PBN.
-There are many cases where the total backlinks might be much higher than referring domains.
+Please note: Having many backlinks from a single domain does not always mean that a particular domain is part of a PBN.
+In many cases, the total number of backlinks might be much higher than the number of referring domains.

-One good example is a case where a particular page is linked to the footer of another domain.
-This is usually done where business groups have a single privacy policy, T&C etc. for the whole groups but have multiple running domains as business units.
+One good example is linking a particular page to the footer of another domain.
+This is usually done when business groups have a single privacy policy, T&C, etc., for the whole group but multiple running domains as business units.

-One another example where total backlinks might be much higher than referring domains is where a sister domain used CDN.
-If a CDN is operated as a subdomain or a part of a parent domain, all the assets of its sister domain is served from it.
-This can be shown as multiple backlinks by a third-party tool, and you should ignore such cases.
+Another example where total backlinks might be much higher than referring domains is when a sister domain uses a CDN.
+If a CDN is operated as a subdomain or part of a parent domain, all the assets of its sister domain are served from it.
+A third-party tool can show this as multiple backlinks, and you should ignore such cases.

-Example: having total number of backlinks vs referring domains unusually high is legit:
+Example: having a total number of backlinks vs. referring domains unusually high is legit:

-Here you might wonder if Thryve is actually linked to/or a part of a PBN:
+Here, you might wonder if Thryve is linked to/or a part of a PBN:

 So, you dig deeper and try to see the number of backlinks for each domain.
-For this, you will need to see an overview of referring domains linked to your suspected domain.
+For this, you must see an overview of referring domains linked to your suspected domain.
 This can be done using backlink analytics -> referring domains tab in SEMrush.
 See image below for illustration:

 Yeah, so you can remove Thryve from your suspected PBN domain blacklist :).
-You see, it is because of the privacy policy page linked to the footer, you were seeing that unusual number of total backlinks.
+You see, because of the privacy policy page linked to the footer, you saw that unusual number of total backlinks.
 Marking it as nofollow is also an ideal practice for this type of case.

 —–End of Bonus Content—–